toliva/ConnectivityContent/apis/02-Product Management/05-Image-API-(Experimental)/04-sample-messages.md

 ```

 ## Verifying State of a Newly Added Image
-To verify the status of a newly added image and make sure it gets published, a GET with the resource ID of the image would provide the information.
+To verify the state of a newly added image and make sure it gets published, a GET with the resource ID of the image will provide the information.

 ```
 GET https://services.expediapartnercentral.com/properties/12933870/images/b3626ff5-f89f-45ed-9d64-0f0285a96015